polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 ## Introduction

 [Polkadot-SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank} offers a versatile and extensible blockchain development framework, enabling you to create custom blockchain nodes tailored to your specific application or business requirements.
-This tutorial guides you through the process of compiling and launching a single local blockchain node using the [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank}.
+This tutorial guides you through compiling and launching a single local blockchain node using the [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank}.

-The node template provides a pre-configured, functional single-node blockchain that you can run in your local development environment.
+The node template provides a pre-configured, functional single-node blockchain you can run in your local development environment.
 It includes several key components, such as user accounts and account balances.

 These pre-defined elements allow you to experiment with common blockchain operations without requiring any initial modifications to the template.
 In this tutorial, you will:

 - Build and start a local blockchain node using the node template
 - Explore how to use a front-end interface to:
-    - View information about blockchain activity.
+    - View information about blockchain activity
     - Submit a transaction

 By the end of this tutorial, you'll have a working local blockchain and understand how to interact with it, setting the foundation for further customization and development.